 Our compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and approves corporate goals and objectives relevant to compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, and sets the compensation of these officers, other than the Chief Executive Officer, based on such evaluations.
 The board of directors retains the authority to determine and approve, upon the recommendation of the compensation committee, the compensation of the Chief Executive Officer, unless such authority has been delegated to the compensation committee.
 Our executive officers submit proposals to the board of director and compensation committee regarding our executive and director compensation.
 The compensation committee also approves grants of stock options and other awards under our stock plans.
-The compensation committee has delegated authority to the Chief Executive Officer to grant stock options to purchase shares of common stock to existing and new non-senior management team employees, with such individual grants to be consistent with equity grant guidelines provided by our compensation consultant and approved by the compensation committee and with the aggregate number of shares of common stock eligible for purchase upon the exercise of stock options granted under this delegation to be no more than 65,000 shares.
+The compensation committee has delegated authority to the Chief Executive Officer to grant stock options to purchase shares of common stock to existing and new non-senior management team employees, with such individual grants to be consistent with equity grant guidelines provided by our compensation consultant and approved by the compensation committee.
 The compensation committee will review and evaluate, at least annually, the performance of the compensation committee and its members, including compliance of the compensation committee with its charter.
-The current members of our compensation committee are Messrs.
-Mott and Rodgers and Dr. Schultz.
+Until Dr. Peter Schultz's resignation from the board of directors in December 2015, the members of our compensation committee in 2015 were Messrs.
+Mott and Rodgers and Dr. Schultz, with Mr. Mott serving as the chairperson of the committee.
+In December 2015, Mr. Bertrand was appointed to our compensation committee, filling the vacancy left by Dr. Schultz's resignation.
+In March 2016, the Board approved a change in the composition of our compensation committee.
+Following such change, the current members of our compensation committee are Messrs.
+Mott and Rodgers and Dr. Ringold.
 Mr. Mott serves as the chairman of the committee.
-After the 2015 Annual Meeting, and subject to election by our stockholders in the case of Dr. Schultz, we expect that our compensation committee will be composed of Mr. Mott, as ch
+After the 2016 Annual Meeting, and subject to election by our stockholders in the case of Mr. Mott, we expect that our compensation committee will continue to be composed of Mr. Mott, as chairman, Mr. Rodgers and Dr. Ringold.

-Each of the current members of our compensation committee, as well as the expected members of our compensation committee after the 2015 Annual Meeting, is or will be an independent under the applicable rules and regulations of The NASDAQ Global Market, is or will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is or will be an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
+Each of the members of our compensation committee during 2015 was, and each of the current members of our compensation committee, as well as the expected members of our compensation committee after the 2016 Annual Meeting, is or will be, an "independent director" under the applicable rules and regulations of The NASDAQ Global Market, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
 The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
 A copy of the compensation committee charter is available to security holders on the Company's website at http://ir.ardelyx.com/corporate-governance.cfm.